 Connections

-The NSI Connection Service is designed to create Connections that support a high capacity, highly asymmetric data flow such as occur in large file transfers or real-time streaming of digital media content.
-This section describes the Connection itself.
+The NSI Connection Service is designed to allow a user to create Connections and a network provider to supply connections based on user requests.
+The intent from the Grid perspective is to support high capacity, postentially highly asymmetric data flows such as occur in large file transfers, real-time streaming of digital media content or distributed visualiztion applications.
+This section describes the Connection as used in this document.

-Single channel, point-to-point connections are supported in v1.0.
+Version 1 of this recommendation supports single channel, point-to-point connections.
 These may be flagged as either uni-directional or bidirectional connections.
+Other types of connections, such as multipoint, may be supported in later versions

-As illustrated in Figure 2, the Connection consists of three basic components: an ingress point where user data enters the connection, a transport section that carries the data across the network, and an egress point where user data exits the connection.
+As illustrated in Figure 2, the Connection consists of three basic components: an ingress point where user data enters the connection, a transport section that carries the data and an egress point where user data exits the connection.

-Connections may be concatenated at ingress and egress points to create longer Connections.
-In the Inter-Network model, these points are modeled as Service Demarcation Points (SDPs) [1].
+Connections from different providers may be concatenated between ingress of one network and egress egress of anotherto create longer Connections.
+In the Inter-Network model, these concatenation points are called Service Demarcation Points (SDPs) [1].

-A service demarcation point can function as both an ingress point on one side and an egress point on the other.
+A service demarcation point functions as both an ingress point on one side and an egress point on the other.
 Two such connections that share a single service demarcation point in this way are said to be concatenated.
-These two concatenated connections then appear to the user payload as a single end-to-end transport plane data-path.
+These two concatenated connections become a single end-to-end transport plane connection.
 In this way a service demarcation point becomes intermediate transit-point of a path or connection, i.e a routing point through which the connection must pass.

 Figure 2: Anatomy of a Connection

-SDPs are constructed from pairs of SPS.
-Once instantiated, an STP may have properties such as a framing, bandwidth and a VLAN id.
-Some of these properties may reflect the requirements specified in the Service Definition.
+SDPs are constructed from pairs of STPS.
+An STP has properties such as a framing, bandwidth and a VLAN id.
+These properties are defined in the Service Definition for the STP.
 Labeling (cf. fiber id, wavelength, VLAN id) and aggregation (cf. combining multiple switch ports) can be modeled as a property of an STP.

 In the transport layer, the user data (the “payload data”) is carried across each section of the network inside a “framing protocol”.
 The framing protocol, provides the necessary timing, control, and data integrity functions required to move the payload from node to node through the network.
 It is important to distinguish between a) the access framing protocols, b) the transport framing protocols, and c) the user payload data carried inside each of these protocols.

-It is the user payload data stream that must be preserved from ingress to egress in a Connection.
+Another definition of connection is the user payload data stream that must be preserved from ingress to egress.

 The transport framing can be any framing protocol as long as the end-to-end preservation requirement is honored.
 In fact, the only constraints on the transport framing is that the transport section be able to adapt the ingress payload data to each of the successive transport protocols that may be used along the path and ultimately be able to adapt the user payload to the egress framing at the egress point.
 While specification of the connection end points, access framing, and other parameters associated with a connection are defined by the connection requester (or implicitly by the service definition), the choice of the transport protocol and associated transport path parameters are explicitly delegated to the network service provider in order to allow the provider the greatest latitude in finding a valid, available, and optimal path for the connection request.
 This is another example of how abstraction separates the user perception of a “connection” from that of the provider.
 While this abstraction simplifies the service concept, the NSI Architecture allows the omniscient requester to participate in these connection planning decisions.